 Close by Dumaguete is the mountain town of Valencia.
 It is very beautiful area with a bit cooler climate due to it’s location in the mountains.
 There is a lot of geo-thermal activity from Mount Talinis.
 So if you are looking for hot-springs, this is where you should go.
 Waterfalls such as Casaroro Falls give a nice fresh water reprieve from the heat in the dry season and the twin lakes are a great area for bird enthusiasts.

 All this natural beauty exists due to the mountain ranges in the south of Negros.
 These mountains of volcanic origin are topped by Mount Talinis.
 This mountian is still an active volcano of 1903m high can be climbed in two or three days.
 It is a serious hike with a trail difficulty of 6 out of 9, so not for everyone.
 But the trek through humid forest with many giant ferns, great views, waterfall and camping by one of the lakes along the route make it well worth the effort.

-If you would like to go shopping or are eager to eat a western meal and movie, the shops, mall and restaurants of Dumaguete are what you are looking for.
-Although it is still a relatively small city, most things you need you can get there.
-It also has quite a large community of foreigners and together with the university students make that it has some nice bars and restaurants.
-Don’t expect a bustling metropolis though with trendy clubs.
-It still retains it’s provincial atmosphere which is it’s charm.
-If you don’t like the shopping, you can also have a stroll along the boulevard, look at the belfry and church or catch a movie.
+If you would like to go shopping or catch a movie, the mall and restaurants of Dumaguete are what you are looking for.
+Although it is still a relatively small city, most things you need you can find here.
+Dumaguete has a large community of foreigners which together with the university vibe makes for some nice bars and restaurants, even a trendy club or two.
+Overall though, it still retains its charming provincial atmosphere.

 To the south of Zamboanguita, in the province of Siaton is Lake Balanan.
 It is a beautiful lake where you can have a walk, cross the lake in a small boat or go to the waterfalls.
 The nature surrounding the lake is beautiful.